Zero-Down-Time/kubezero/charts/kubezero-addons/charts/aws-node-termination-handler/README.md

 ## Metrics Endpoint Considerations

-AWS Node Termination HAndler in IMDS mode runs as a DaemonSet with `useHostNetwork: true` by default.
+AWS Node Termination Handler in IMDS mode runs as a DaemonSet with `useHostNetwork: true` by default.
 If the Prometheus server is enabled with `enablePrometheusServer: true` nothing else will be able to bind to the configured port (by default `prometheusServerPort: 9092`) in the root network namespace.
 Therefore, it will need to have a firewall/security group configured on the nodes to block access to the `/metrics` endpoint.

 You can switch NTH in IMDS mode to run w/ `useHostNetwork: false`, but you will need to make sure that IMDSv1 is enabled or IMDSv2 IP hop count will need to be incremented to 2 (see the [IMDSv2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html).